 So while you are out trick-or-treating, keep an eye out for the evil employer.
 And if you see scary a spooky boss, who you gonna call?
 Call The Right Attorney to schedule a free and confidential consultation at 866-797-6040.

-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.